Outpatient Child/Adolescent Psychiatry

 - Learn how a courtroom functions in terms of rules of order, hierarchy, type of legal proceedings and hearings, e.g. Civil, Probate, Criminal, and Federal

 This rotation provides experience in community psychiatry in a consultation role to the Boston STARR Program, a short-term residential program with the Department of Children & Families.
-Residents at the Boston STARR program are male youth, and commonly struggle with issues of domestic violence, community violence, ADHD, trauma, and mood disorders.
+Residents at the Boston STARR program are youth, and commonly struggle with issues of domestic violence, community violence, ADHD, trauma, and mood disorders.
 Fellows act as consultants to the STARR program and conduct assessments of individual youth and provide recommendations.

-School Consultation: Josiah Quincy Elementary School
+School Consultation: Josiah Quincy Elementary School and Newton Public Schools

 The major objective is to learn the techniques for effective psychiatric consultation at the request of teachers, principals, guidance counselors, and special education personnel.
 Within the school, residents are able to gain experience in the following: